VilleKrumlinde/zgameeditor/Docs/RenderSprite.md

 * a static bitmap, if the used Material specifies texture(s), or
 * a (possibly) dynamic bitmap, if the bitmap is selected from a @ref SpriteSheet by SpriteIndex which may change in time.

 This component can only be used in the OnRender property of @ref Model, @ref ModelState, @ref ZApplication or @ref AppState components.
+If other rendering commands are used after RenderSprite in the same OnRender property, you must add another call to @ref UseMaterial to render them properly, even if they use the same material.

 Example usage: "TitleScreenModel.OnRender" in @ref TripleE sample project.